Beetles in Arizona

 Carpet Beetle

-Carpet beetles are part of the dermestids family.
+Carpet beetles are part of the Dermestids family.
 They lay their eggs in fibrous materials such as synthetic and animal fibers found in carpets and other furniture to allow their offspring to feed, thus gaining the name “carpet” beetle.

 Identification: Carpet beetles are tiny, oval-shaped insects with six legs and two antennae.
 The larvae have a fuzzy appearance with a worm-like shape.
 Coloring can range from a dark brownish to a zig-zagged striped black, yellow, and white pattern.
 They are often mistaken for bed bugs because of their appearance, but the two species differ significantly as bed bugs are prone to biting humans.